We pride ourselves on keeping the cost of accessing courses to a minimum for students.

 The Department of Social Protection administer the Back to Education Allowance Scheme as one of its second chance educational opportunities for unemployed people, lone parents and people with disabilities.
 This scheme allows you to keep your social welfare payment and return to full time second/third level courses.
 For further details contact your local ETB or social welfare office or visit the Student Finance page on the Higher Education Authority website or www.welfare.ie

 Yes, Non-EU applicants may apply.

-Note: Pilot arrangements for access to PLC courses exist on the following basis for three particular groups (asylum applicants, subsidiary protection applicants and those at the leave to remain stage but in respect of whom a deportation order has not issued):
+Note: Pilot arrangements for access to PLC courses exist on the following basis for three particular groups (asylum applicants, subsidiary protection applicants and those at the leave to remain stage but in respect of whom a deportation order has not issued).

 Applicants in these three groups must:

-- meet the definition of protection applicant or person at leave to remain stage (other than those at the deportation order stage);
+- meet the definition of protection applicant or person at leave to remain stage (other than those at the deportation order stage); and

 Yes, the Learner Assistance Fund and the ICT Device Loan Scheme.